 You still should visit the dentist every six months.
-At our local Sacramento dental office, our dentist will examine your mouth for signs of oral disease or ill-fitting dentures.
+At our local Carmichael dental office, our dentist will examine your mouth for signs of oral disease or ill-fitting dentures.
 If the dentures need adjustments, we can immediately consult with our in-house dental technician about the types of changes that would be helpful.
 Maintaining good oral hygiene and vigilantly paying attention for signs of oral disease is a team effort between you and your dentist, even after you receive dentures.

 Caring for Your Dentures

 Dentures are just like teeth, in that they need to be cleaned daily.
 You may use a special denture brush or a soft bristle toothbrush while cleaning them.
 After rinsing off any food particles, brush the dentures using a denture cleanser, not toothpaste.
 Some toothpastes contain abrasives (chiefly silica – also known as “sand”), which can damage the dentures.
 You may even use liquid hand soap for cleaning your dentures.
 Be gentle as you remove plaque and food remnants — brushing too vigorously on a regular basis will likely damage your new teeth.
 Make sure to rinse your dentures thoroughly afterwards — some cleansers, and certainly soaps, are not intended to be put in your mouth.
 When you are not wearing your dentures, it is best to keep them in water.
 Dentures do dry out, which can change their shape.